maverickwoo/paperpad-templates/ruled/README.md

 # Introduction

-The files in this directory define multiple types of lined templates.
+The files in this directory define multiple types of ruled templates.
 Each template is defined by the following files:

 1. A main file named after the template, which defines the template parameters.